SpecFlowOSS/SpecFlowWiki/Hooks.md

+_Editor note: We recommend reading this documentation entry at [[http://www.specflow.org/documentation/Hooks]].
+We use the GitHub wiki for authoring the documentation pages._

 The hooks (event bindings) can be used to perform additional automation logic on specific events, like before the execution of a scenario.

 The hooks are global but can be restricted to run only for features or scenarios with a specific [[tag]] (see below).
 The execution order of hooks for the same event is undefined.